TRaposio/Delegate-AI/docs/ARCHITECTURE.md

 reasons: clearer chunk boundaries (LLMs respect XML-shaped tags well), and the citation instruction becomes literal — "cite using the `id` attribute".
 Uses `chunk["text"]`, NOT `chunk["text_for_embedding"]`.

 **Generator interface: batch only in v1.** Streaming would complicate citation parsing (you can't validate citations until the answer is fully generated) and the CLI does not benefit.
 The ABC can grow a `stream()` method later without breaking `generate()`.

-**Deferred to v2:**
-- Streaming output (will arrive with the UI).
-- Structured-output mode (JSON answer + structured citations field).
-  Useful when a UI can render it; noise for a CLI.
-- Prompt caching for the system prompt + retrieved chunks.
-Free-tier Gemini doesn't benefit; revisit when on a paid API.
-- Two-pass refusal verification (a second LLM call that grades the first one's output).
-Worth measuring on the golden set first.
-- Output-format validation (does the answer actually contain quoted text + bracketed citations?).
-Currently trusted to the system prompt.

 **Citation granularity: Option A (claim-level) 🟢.** The model cites the most specific id whose verbatim text appears in a retrieved